johnbeve/PHI-696/Project-1/README.md

 6. Explain the difference - using natural language - between the first-order prefixes:
   ```(a) ∃x∀y and ∀x∃y

--  ∃x∀y means the existence at least one 'x' contains all cases of 'y'. ∀x∃y means all cases of 'x' contain the existence of at least one 'y'.
+-  ∃x∀y means the existence at least one 'x' means all cases of 'y' are true. ∀x∃y means all cases of 'x' show 'y' is true at least once.
-  The difference comes from potentially restricting either x or y.
+- The first prefix has all instances 'y' depend on at least one instance of x, whereas the second states at least one instance of 'y' being true depends on all cases of 'x' being true.

   (b) ∃x∀y∃z and ∀x∃y∀z
   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w